What follows is a transcript of the videos featured below.

 22,000 total nights of accommodation

-The renovation and refurbishment was managed and conducted under the supervision and guidance of Habitat for Humanity GB Home experts.
+The renovation and refurbishment was managed and conducted under the supervision and guidance of Habitat for Humanity GB Home experts so that everything was completed correctly.
 With the help of the corporate volunteers from Bloomberg, this resulted in:

 28 rooms and hallways renovated